Prashant0664/Blog-website/README.md

 ---

 ## Usage
-You can now use the Blogging Website to create, share, and discover blogs, projects, and more.
-Register an account, verify your email, and start enjoying the features of the application.
+You can now use the Blogging Website to create, like, save, share, and discover blogs, projects, and much more.
+Use Google Signin or Register an account, verify your email, and start enjoying the features of the application.

 ---